Testura/Testura.Code/README.md

 ![Testura Logo](http://testura.net/Content/Images/logo.png)

-Testura.Code is a wrapper around the Roslyn API for code generation and compiling.
-It provides methods and helpers to generate:
+Testura.Code is a wrapper around the Roslyn API and used for generation, saving and and compiling C# code.
+It provides methods and helpers to generate classes, methods, statements and expressions.

+It provide helpers to generate:

 - Classes
 - Methods